inductiva/docs/docs/swan/1.tutorials/3.modeling-waves-in-polynyas/index.md

+---
-# Modeling Waves in Antarctic Polynyas
+title: Modeling Waves in Antarctic Polynyas
+description: ""
+seo:
+ title: “”
+ description: “”
+---

 In this tutorial, we demonstrate how to use the Inductiva API to run a series of SWAN simulations that replicate scenarios from the study: [Herman, A., & Bradtke, K. (2023).
 SWAN wave model simulations of the Terra Nova Bay Polynya](https://zenodo.org/records/8308164).

 This example is particularly compelling because it walks through a **complete scientific modeling workflow** — from preparing real-world data, to running simulations, to validating the results.
 Simulating wave growth in Antarctic polynyas is a complex challenge due to the combination of strong offshore winds, rapidly forming frazil and grease ice, and sharp spatial gradients between open water and ice-covered regions.
 These conditions require precise input preparation and careful parameter tuning, as even small changes can significantly affect the simulated wave spectra and their agreement with satellite observations.